Inhumanity (comics): Subplots

 Dr. June Covington has come upon the possession of a Terrigenesis Cocoon.
 At Stark Tower, Spider-Girl gets the attention of Captain Marvel and informs her that her social studies teacher was sent to a hospital when his Terrigenesis Cocoon activated three days before, and that both he and the cocoon had been kidnapped.
 Captain Marvel is unable to leave to help, but Spider-Woman and Black Widow volunteer.
-Their first stop is an A.I.M. temporary station on the Lower East Side of Manhattan.
+Their first stop is an A.I.M. station on the Lower East Side of Manhattan.
 Black Widow explains that since A.I.M. got themselves a country, they are now a diplomatic force and legally protected; the station is no more illegal than a CIA safehouse in Moscow.
 But, they still have all their old science-terror contacts in the New York underworld so the trio plan to break in, kidnap a guy, and pump him for everything he knows.
 However, before their target can give all the information they desire, he is shot and they are captured.
 The leader of the A.I.M. group introduces herself as Dr. Kashmir Vennema, who Black Widow has fought before, and she gloats that she could have them arrested for trespassing.
-Black Widow states that Dr. Vennema used to be an inter-dimensional arms dealer who formed an operation with her alternate selves.
-According to Dr. Vennema, Mr. Schlickeisen (Spider-Girl's social studies teacher) died during the Terrigenesis process and they sold his body.
+Black Widow states that Vennema used to be an inter-dimensional arms dealer who formed an operation with her alternate selves.
+According to Vennema, Mr. Schlickeisen (Spider-Girl's social studies teacher) died during the Terrigenesis process and they sold his body.
 When it becomes apparent that the trio do not want to buy the other one, she decides to have her guards kill them.
 Spider-Woman tells her that is a bad idea, but Vennema cites state law: once they crossed her threshold, she was legally in the clear.
-At Hemoglobal Research and Lab Services, Dr. June Covington walks in with the corpse and kills the only member of staff present.
+At Hemoglobal Research and Lab Services, Covington walks in with the corpse and kills the only member of staff present.
 She will be commandeering their facilities for the weekend.